gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 were they able to actually spread liberalism throughout society, whereas earlier, they hadn't been able to?

 PP: It's a really good question.
 I have not addressed in the book, to be clear.
 It's a very complex question, and I think it's one that's been debated, especially in American conservative circles.
-I think this is the big question in American conservative circles.
 I think I'm not gonna say anything terribly original here.
 I think a lot of it had to do with the 60s.
 I think that this cultural revolution was democratized.
 It then became commercialized.
 I think that was really important.
 The mass consumer commercial culture wasn't there in the past to catch hold of these ideas and democratize